- Step 1: The K-1 Petition

 USCIS will issue a receipt notice upon receiving the petition and subsequently a written decision in the matter.
 That decision will be either a written approval notice, a request for additional evidence, a notice of intent to deny allowing submission of rebuttal evidence, or a denial notice.
 A denial can be appealed to the USCIS Administrative Appeals office.
 In certain instances, a motion to reconsider or reopen can also be filed following a denial.

-An approved K-1 petition is valid for a period of 4 months, but “may” be revalidated by a USCIS or a consular officer thereafter any number of times for another 4-month period if the officer finds that the parties are free to marry and intend to marry within 90 days after the fiancé(e)’s entry into the United States.
+An approved K-1 petition is valid for a period of 4 months.
+The petition “may” be revalidated by a USCIS or a consular officer thereafter any number of times for additional 4-month periods if the officer finds that the parties are free to marry and intend to marry within 90 days after the fiancé(e)’s entry into the United States.
 One 4-month extension is common where there are delays in the K-1 visa process.
 However, repeated revalidations may provoke concern about the intentions of the parties.
 In sum, there is a risk that an officer who is not convinced of the validity of the marriage may effectively deny the K-1 visa application simply by allowing the petition to expire and refusing as a matter of discretion to revalidate it.

 In 2003, USCIS began sending all approved I-129Fs to the National Visa Center (NVC) in Portsmouth, New Hampshire.
 Once there, the NVC will create a case record with the petition information.
 NVC does part of the security check previously done by the Consulate.
 In particular, the NVC does a National Criminal Information Center name check on each applicant.